-While Psychology is usually the most popular field for our major and minors, the range of student interests is truly extraordinary:
+While Psychology is usually the most popular second major of Women's Studies students and Community Action and Social Change the largest minor, the range of student interests is truly extraordinary:

 - All of the social sciences, from Political Science through Sociology and Anthropology

-- Most of the humanities, including Art & Design, English, and Philosophy
+- Most of the humanities, including Art & Design English, History, and Philosophy

 - Interdisciplinary programs like Afroamerican and African Studies, Latina/o Studies, Evironment, Communication Studies, International Studies, Community Action and Social Change